creativity-ai/creativity-ai.github.io/index.md

 While registration is required to attend the workshop, it will not be required to have accepted artwork.
 A small number of creators may be selected to give an invited talk.

 If your work is selected for inclusion in the program, you grant us non-exclusive rights to publish and reproduce the artwork.
-By submitting, you affirm that you are the author of the work and have the authority to grant these rights.
+By submitting, you affirm that you are the author of the work and have the authority to grant these rights (inasmuch as possible given possible AI-assisted creation).
 Please indicate whether the work has previously appeared in other venues (including online) or is currently being reviewed elsewhere.
 We will prioritize original submissions which have not previously appeared in other venues.

 Submissions should consist of the following, placed within a single .zip folder of at most 100MB: